How to Turn Coloring Pages Into Language Therapy

 It's Inexpensive, Easy-to-Make and Motivating

 You couldn’t ask for a simpler activity to assemble.
-The materials are easy to afford, easy to find, and easy to put together.
+The materials are easy to afford, find, and put together.

 If you don’t have a laminator, you can always cover the pages with clear contact paper.